rundsk/dsk/README.md

 Using Design System Kit (DSK) you quickly organize components into a browsable and live-searchable component library.

 Hierachies between components are established using plain simple directories.
-Adding documentation is as easy as creating a Markdown formatted file to a directory inside the _design definitions tree_.
+Creating documentation is as easy as adding a Markdown formatted file to a directory inside the _design definitions tree_.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk.png)